-While the term Medicare may be well known, a lot of people (even people currently on Medicare) do not have a clear understanding of the things Medicare covers.
+While the term Medicare may be well known, a lot of people (even people currently receiving Medicare benefits) do not have a clear understanding of the things Medicare covers.
 Keep reading to get a general idea of the types of services and benefits each part of Medicare will cover.

 Part A – Hospital insurance

 Typically, Part A is the coverage that will apply if you are admitted into a hospital as an inpatient.
-Coverage includes:
+Medicare benefits Coverage includes: